jbd7qp/report-generator/README.md

 ## 4) Design Decisions

-Why this concept?
+### Why this concept?
 Docker was chosen to ensure reproducibility and eliminate environment setup issues.
 Flask provides a minimal, fast API layer for CSV input and PDF output.
 ReportLab allows deterministic, low-dependency PDF generation.

-Alternatives Considered
+### Alternatives Considered
-FastAPI (more features but unnecessary for a single endpoint) Pandas (heavier dependency; custom code was enough for summary stats) Cloud storage for reports (not required for this assignment)
+- **FastAPI** – more features but unnecessary for a single endpoint
+- **Pandas** – heavier dependency; custom code was enough for summary stats
+- **Cloud storage for reports** – not required for this assignment

-Tradeoffs
+### Tradeoffs
-Simplicity vs. flexibility: Hard-coded PDF layout for reliability Lightweight implementation but not intended for large datasets Minimal API (single-purpose microservice)
+- Simplicity vs. flexibility: Hard-coded PDF layout for reliability
+- Lightweight implementation but not intended for large datasets
+- Minimal API (single-purpose microservice)

-Security / Privacy
+### Security / Privacy
-No PII data processed
+- No PII data processed
-No secrets required
+- No secrets required
-Input CSV validated by checking file existence
+- Input CSV validated by checking file existence
-No environment variables needed for local or cloud execution
+- No environment variables needed for local or cloud execution

-Ops
+### Ops
-Logging to stdout (compatible with Azure App Service)
+- Logging to stdout (compatible with Azure App Service)
-Scaling: Stateless container; replicas could run independently Known Limitations:
+- Scaling: Stateless container; replicas could run independently

+**Known Limitations:**
-No CSV upload—file must exist on server
+- No CSV upload—file must exist on server
-No large dataset optimizations
+- No large dataset optimizations
-Cloud deployment does not allow file uploads (GET-based demo only)
+- Cloud deployment does not allow file uploads (GET-based demo only)

 ---

 ## 5) Results & Evaluation

+### Screenshots and Outputs
+Stored in `/assets`:
-Screenshots and Outputs (stored in /assets) assets/report_screenshot.png – Screenshot of generated PDF download assets/architecture.png – Architecture diagram
+- `assets/report_screenshot.png` – Screenshot of generated PDF download
+- `assets/architecture.png` – Architecture diagram

-Sample generated PDF included: reports/report_20251126_192225.pdf
+Sample generated PDF included:
+- `reports/report_20251126_192225.pdf`

-Behavior
+### Behavior
-Summarizes numeric columns (id, value_a, value_b)
+- Summarizes numeric columns (`id`, `value_a`, `value_b`)
-Skips non-numeric columns such as category
+- Skips non-numeric columns such as `category`
-Generates a clean PDF formatted with ReportLab
+- Generates a clean PDF formatted with ReportLab

-Validation / Tests
+### Validation / Tests
-Local test of /generate endpoint using sample CSV Verified PDF output stored into mounted reports directory Confirmed container runs consistently through multiple rebuilds
+- Local test of `/generate` endpoint using sample CSV
+- Verified PDF output stored into mounted `reports/` directory
+- Confirmed container runs consistently through multiple rebuilds

-Performance Notes
+### Performance Notes
-Complexity is O(n) for CSV scan
+- Complexity is O(n) for CSV scan
-PDF generation < 0.01s for small datasets
+- PDF generation < 0.01s for small datasets
-Container size stays minimal due to few dependencies
+- Container size stays minimal due to few dependencies

 ---